We have been treated to some superb games this year. Here, RealSport has selected its own top five games for the 2017 NRL season.

 The previous four matches between these sides had either been decided by a solitary point, golden point or extra time as they carved a rivalry bigger and better than any other in the modern NRL era.

-The sides traded blows with tries to Roberts off the back of a Hunt grubber, and then quick thinking from Morgan out of dummy half saw Hess steamroll four would be defenders.
+The sides traded blows with tries for Roberts off the back of a Ben Hunt grubber before Michael Morgan put Coen Hess across the whitewash.

 The Broncos would add two penalty goals as the Cowboys attempted to slow down the frantic pace of the game and then lay on further points through another Hunt grubber.
-Not to be outdone Morgan burst through a gaping hole and then Granville in the second half pounced on a loose ball for the lead.
+Not to be outdone, Morgan burst through a gaping hole and before Jake Granville pounced on a loose ball to take the lead.

 1 Round 10 - Melbourne Storm 36 lost Gold Coast Titans 38

-A third Storm try from inside their own half and they well and truly stormed ahead pardon the pun.
-Then the Titans gaining the ascendency laid on two quick tries through some flashy hands.
-Hurrell would regain the lead for the Titans once more from a clever Peats grubber and the enterprising play only continued as the Storm marched home to what seemed an unassailable lead heading into the last six minutes ahead by eight.
+A third Storm try from inside their own half saw them race into what looked to be an unassailable lead.
+The Titans gained the ascendency with two quick tries through some flashy hands.
+Konrad Hurrell would regain the lead for the Titans once more from a clever Nathan Peats grubber.
+The enterprising play only continued as the Storm raced in front again with six minutes remaining.

-Then after the lead had been swapped four times and the Titans within four of this almighty Storm team boasting some of the games finest and future immortals, they did the unthinkable.
-Elgey switching the play from the left to the right found the rising Anthony Don who plucked the ball from outside the field back to Hurrell who barrelled his way over the line and gifted the Titans one of their finest ever victories in the clubs history.
+Then the Titans pulled off the unthinkable.
+Kane Elgey switched the play from the left to the right and found the rising Don, who plucked the ball from outside the field back to Hurrell, who barrelled his way over the line and gifted the Titans one of their finest ever victories.

 Which were your favourite games of the 2017 NRL season?
 Let us know in the comments and poll below.